-The focus of the Third International Conference on Evaluating Environment and Development will be on successful approaches and methodologies.
+The focus of the Third International Conference on Evaluating Environment and Development are successful approaches and methodologies.
 Lessons will be learned from evaluations conducted by major multilateral and bilateral development agencies and financial institutions, national organizations, civil society, and the private sector.
 Novel and promising approaches will be demonstrated and discussed.
 These may involve both quantitative (including geospatial) as well as qualitative approaches.

-The Global Assembly and Third Conference together will have six thematic streams of work in the programme of the Global Assembly.
+The 2019 IDEAS Global Assembly and the Third International Conference together set up six thematic streams of work in the programme of the Global Assembly.
 Each stream of work aims to raise various subjects, issues, challenges and thematic strands.
 Participants who want to present a proposal for consideration in the programme of the Assembly and Conference should consider how they can contribute to the issues mentioned under each of the six thematic streams of work below.

 - Evaluation for Transformative Change, with involvement of the International Fund for Agricultural Development (IFAD), the Global Environment Facility (GEF), the Climate Investment Funds (CIF), the Green Climate Fund (GCF) and the SDG Transformations Forum, coordinated by the ITIG Climate Change, building on the various research and evaluation initiatives that have been engaged with the topic in support of the call to action in the 2030 Agenda.

 The stream on evaluation for transformative change would especially benefit from proposals that tackle and further develop the concept of transformational change, the role of evaluation, mapping of evidence, existing evaluations and what we can learn from them, as well as utility and learning.